SHAFTESBURY BARNET HARRIERS: CONSTITUTION

 RULE 4 – The Club shall comprise of amateurs, as defined by the governing bodies of athletics, whose membership has been confirmed by the Council.
 Membership of the Club shall be open to anyone interested in the sport regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.

 RULE 6 – Application for membership shall be made on the form provided and shall contain the applicant’s full name, address and date of birth.
 Any applicant under the age of 18 must have their application form countersigned by a parent or guardian.
+The application form shall contain a declaration, to be signed by the applicant, that he or she is am amateur as defined by the governing bodies of athletics.

 RULE 8 – The general management of the Club shall be vested in the Council which shall consist of the under mentioned officers.
 These officers shall be elected each year at the Annual General Meeting.
-The President will normally serve in office for a period of three consecutive years during any one term of office.
+The President shall normally serve in office for a period of three consecutive years during any one term of office.

 - General Secretary